ZimmermanLab/gao-thesis/README.md

 ***

 ## Change Log:
 * 2024-04-08: Separated CO2 and non-CO2 data into two different datasets.
-Created functions to isolate data to samples only (i.e. remoed standards and blanks) and flag technical replicate outliers based on IQR.
+Created functions to isolate data to samples only (i.e. removed standards and blanks), flag technical replicate outliers based on IQR, and collapse technical replicates per sample per test.
 * 2024-03-23: Created samples-only dataset and removed duplicates to experiment with `lavaan` package and test SEM stuff.
 Fixed previous error where qPCR data was incorrectly coded as blanks instead of samples.
 * 2024-01-19: Cleaned up directory and reorganized experimental setup scripts.
 Parameterized final dataset merging.
 Created function to clean jar ID assignments and match them to sampling dates and treatment conditions.
 * 2024-01-18: Merged all data into master dataframe.